 As naproxen is eliminated to a large extent (95%) by urinary excretion via glomerular filtration, it should be used with great caution in patients with impaired renal function and the monitoring of serum creatinine and/or creatinine clearance is advised in these patients.
 Naproxen is contraindicated in patients having a baseline creatinine clearance of less than 30ml/minute.
 Haemodialysis does not decrease the plasma concentration of naproxen because of the high degree of protein binding.

-Certain patients, specifically those whose renal blood flow is compromised, such as in extracellular volume depletion, cirrhosis of the liver, sodium restriction, congestive heart failure, and pre-existing renal disease, should have renal function assessed before and during Naproxen therapy.
-Some elderly patients in whom impaired renal function may be expected, as well as patients using diuretics, may also fall within this category.
+The use of NSAIDs may result in a deterioration of renal function.
+When renal blood flow is compromised, such as in extracellular volume depletion, cirrhosis of the liver, sodium restriction, congestive heart failure, and pre-existing renal disease, patients should have renal function assessed before and during naproxen therapy.
 A reduction in daily dosage should be considered to avoid the possibility of excessive accumulation of naproxen metabolites in these patients.